rossprogram/rossprogram.github.io/index.md

 ## Costs and Financial Aid

-Fees for this program are determined by the cost of five or six weeks of room and board and by various instructional costs.
-The Program Fee for 2020 will be $5000.
+Fees for the residential program are determined by the cost of five or six weeks of room and board, as well as the cost of hiring instructors and counselors.
+For the in-person, six-week session, the 2020 Program Fee will be $5000. <br>
+Fees for the online program need to cover costs for developing the new courses, and for hiring instructors and counselors.
+That fee level has not yet been decided.

 NOTE: [Financial aid](https://rossprogram.org/students/faq/#are-scholarships-available)